vchiranjeeviak/My-articles/cl709676d00iad3nv2bsha9om.md

 ## Conclusion

 That's it for this one.
-Next article conditionals and loops in Go.
+Next article is going to be on conditionals and loops in Go.

 Do follow me to see them.
 Make sure you like and share if you felt this good.